 Mental Health Conditions and Disorganized Attachment

-Unfortunately, the damage done to abused people whom to form a disorganized attachment style do not just have problems with their relationships.
+Unfortunately, the damage done to abused people forms a disorganized attachment style does not just have problems with their relationships.
 Researchers have busy since the 1970s defining several mental health conditions, and they find a high correlation between these disorders and disorganized attachment.

 So, now let’s explore a few of the most well-known of these mental health issues and how they link to disorganized attachment styles, dissociative disorders, and borderline personality disorder.